Elvis10ten/notes/src/papers/2022-10-13-on-the-criteria-to-be-used-in-decomposing-systems-into-modules.md

-# On the Criteria To Be Used in Decomposing Systems into Modules — Paper Summary
+# On the Criteria To Be Used in Decomposing Systems into Modules

 Author: D.L.
 Parnas